 Vollmacht literally translates to “power of attorney” from German to English.
 We’re thinking he meant something like “power of authority” but nope, that’s what it is.
 Which is sort of fitting, as the building is in someone else’s name and that person probably holds more authority over Cody than he’s comfortable admitting.

-Through a publicly-available property records search, we see that Vollmacht Industries, LLC, once located at 613 Memphis Avenue Madison, WI is still owned by Stephanie Wilbur aka Stephanie Reynolds, Cody’s wife.
-Stephanie doesn’t have any white power garbage on her social medias but she had to know that Cody, the person with whom she was living and raising two young girls, is a hardcore Hitler-loving nationalist.
+Through a publicly-available property records search, we see that Vollmacht Industries, LLC, once located at 613 Memphis Avenue Madison, WI is still owned by someone close to Cody.
+Interestingly, Stephanie doesn’t have any white power garbage on her social medias so it is unclear if she knew that Cody, the person with whom she was living and raising two young girls, is a hardcore Hitler-loving nationalist.

 A deeper property search reveals Stephanie and Cody bought an Endeavor, WI property in 2016, per a publicly available-property record search, and the couple is still paying taxes on it in 2020, per property tax records.
 Curious about the house in which they live?
 We found pictures, courtesy of the very publicly available Realtor.com: